October 09, 2019

 - There is also a Zettelkasten blog, begun in 2013, and therefore somewhat intimidating to navigate; probably best to start with the overview.

 I’d be really interested to hear if you try it.

-Update: I wrote a follow-up post after using this system for a month.
-Or see recent writing I’ve produced after using this note-taking system, on ambition and the avant-garde, or on cultural evolution.
+Update (November 2019): I wrote a follow-up post after using this system for a month.
+I used the system to write some thoughts on ambition and the avant-garde, or on cultural evolution.
 I’m also starting a series on revolutions.